 About Everlea Yarn

 I first learned how to dye textiles and weave tapestry in 2008 during my two years in Capilano University's Textile Art diploma program.
-In 2014 I began weaving tapestry as my primary artistic medium when I received my first Mirrix Loom and haven't looked back.
+In 2014 I began weaving tapestry as my primary artistic medium.
 I have been offering textile workshops for over a decade, including an invitation in 2011 to Aurora College (Northwest Territories) to teach my self-designed five-week textile art program.

-Everlea Yarn evolved out of my art practice, at the center of which is an investigation into my relationships with others.
-I explore ideas of how personal growth can be either challenged or realized through one's perception of their surroundings.
-In 2013, having just graduated from university as well as welcomed our son Sam into the universe, my family and I moved to the New York metropolitan area for my partner's education.
-It was there that Katie Earle and I, both Fibres graduates of Concordia University, formed Everlea Textiles, an art collective based on the sole notion of supporting each other in our respective artistic pursuits.
-We organized photoshoots, attended seminars together and shared skills with each other.
-In 2014 I received by first Mirrix Loom and began pursuing tapestry as my primary artistic medium, using my own naturally dyed yarns.
-I shared my tapestry skills with Katie, who was already an established hand-weaver, and in 2017, after having moved across the continent back to my home province BC, Katie and I began a long distance collaboration, weaving a joint series of tapestries based on photos taken during our collaboration in New York.
+In 2013, having just graduated from university as well as welcomed my son Sam into the world, my family and I moved to the New York metropolitan area for my partner's education.
+It was there that Katherine Earle and I, both Fibres graduates of Concordia University, formed Everlea Textiles; an art collective based on the sole notion of supporting each other in our respective artistic pursuits.
+We organized photoshoots, attended seminars together and shared skills with one another.
+In 2014 I began pursuing tapestry as my primary artistic medium using my own naturally dyed yarns.
+I shared my tapestry skills with Katherine, who was already an established hand-weaver, and in 2017, after having moved across the continent back to my home province of British Columbia, Katherine and I and continued our collaboration long-distance, weaving a joint series of tapestries based on photos taken during our time together in New York.
 Our project website can be found here: www.everleatextileart.weebly.com

 In 2016 my family and I moved back to BC, and in the spring of 2018, in anticipation of my son entering kindergarten in the fall, I developed and launched Everlea Yarn, my own line of yarn - exactly the kind that I want to use: consciously sourced, Canadian spun and naturally dyed.
-In 2021 in collaboration with my maternal grandfather who is a retired cabinet maker, I designed and began producing Everlea Mini Looms and later, Everlea Tapestry Looms; handcrafted handheld weaving looms made with specialty woods.
+In 2021 in collaboration with my maternal grandfather who is a retired cabinet maker, I designed and began producing by hand, Everlea Mini Looms and later, Everlea Tapestry Looms: beautiful hand-held weaving looms for weavers of all levels.

 Thank you for following along!
 Join my mailing list for monthly updates HERE